CianciuStyles/cianciustyles-website/source/About-Me/index.md

 title: About Me
 date: 2016-07-26 19:44:33
 ---
 Hello!
 My name is Stefano Cianciulli, and I am a Software Engineer.
-I was born and raised in Rome, Italy, although I am currently living in Hatfield, just outside London, United Kingdom.
+I was born and raised in Rome, Italy, although I am currently living in Hertford, just outside London, United Kingdom.

 My interest with computers started when I was a little kid, when my dad bought me my first computer with a single game, [Megarace](http://www.gog.com/game/megarace_1_2).
 I was hooked from the first moment, and this has been the first step on a path I am still travelling on.